-For theoretical analysis, the authors in \cite{Lazarov2015An} study the existence and regularity of the solutions to problem (\ref{eq1.1}) in Sobolev spaces with Riemann–Liouville fractional derivatives.
-Regularity estimates for both homogeneous and nonhomogeneous versions of equation (\ref{eq1.1}) are established in \cite{mahata2023nonsmooth} under a range of regularity assumptions on the initial data and source term, with particular emphasis on nonsmooth initial data; corresponding stability estimates are also provided.
-The authors of \cite{krasnoschok2017semilinear} investigate the semilinear variant of (\ref{eq1.1}) in one dimension, establishing the existence and regularity of solutions within fractional Hölder spaces.
-These results are later extended to the multidimensional case in \cite{krasnoschok2019semilinear}, which also provides a further analysis of the well-posedness of the solution.
-Their contributions plays a key role in advancing the theoretical understanding of such equations, leading to a relatively well-developed foundation for the analysis.
+For theoretical analysis, the authors in \cite{Lazarov2015An} studied the existence and regularity of the solutions to problem (\ref{eq1.1}) in Sobolev spaces with Riemann-Liouville fractional derivatives.
+Regularity estimates for both homogeneous and nonhomogeneous versions of equation (\ref{eq1.1}) were established in \cite{mahata2023nonsmooth} under a range of regularity assumptions on the initial data and source term, with particular emphasis on nonsmooth initial data; corresponding stability estimates were also provided.
+The authors of \cite{krasnoschok2017semilinear} investigated the semilinear variant of (\ref{eq1.1}) in one dimension, establishing the existence and regularity of solutions within fractional H\"older spaces.
+These results were later extended to the multidimensional case in \cite{krasnoschok2019semilinear}, which also provided a further analysis of the well-posedness of the solution.
+Their contributions play a key role in advancing the theoretical understanding of such equations, leading to a relatively well-developed foundation for the analysis.

 The numerical computation focus on how to discretize the nonlocal operators, including both the time-fractional derivative operator and the integral operator with a memory kernel.
 As for the time-fractional derivative term, the popular approximations mainly include the L1 scheme \cite{2006A,lin2007finite}, convolution quadrature method \cite{cuesta2006convolution,deng2019high}, and the improved methods based on these approaches \cite{li2021second,stynes2017error,mustapha2020l1}.
 For numerically solving problem (\ref{eq1.1}) and its variants: